Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$

 \section{Abstract}

 We show how the equations for the scalar field (including the massive, massless, minimally and conformally coupled cases) on de~Sitter and Anti-de~Sitter spaces can be obtained from both the SO$(2,4)$-invariant equation $\square \phi = 0$ in $\setR^6$ and two geometrical constraints defining the (A)dS space.
-Apart from the equation in $\setR^6$, the results only follow from the geometry.
-We also show how an interaction term in (A)dS space can be taken into account from $\setR^6$.
+Thus, apart from the equation in $\setR^6$, the results only follow from the geometry.